-Lord Norman Lamont – Former Chancellor of the Exchequer, Author and Keynote Speaker.
+Lord Norman Lamont is a former Chancellor of the Exchequer.

-Lord Lamont (Norman Lamont) was at the centre of British politics for many years.
-He was a Cabinet Minister under both Margaret Thatcher and John Major, and was a member of the House of Commons for twenty-five years.
+Lord Lamont was at the centre of British politics for many years.
+He was a Cabinet Minister under both Margaret Thatcher and John Major and was a member of the House of Commons for twenty-five years.

 In 1998, Norman Lamont published a self-deprecating and amusing account of his time as Chancellor under the title “In Office”.
 His book was described in the Independent newspaper as “Out of the top drawer of political memoirs”.